07th-mod/python-patcher/README.md

 The patcher reads the file [installData.json](installData.json) to figure out what mods are available.
 The spec for this file is defined as a `Codable` Swift struct in [JSONValidator.swift](JSONValidator/Sources/JSONValidator/JSONValidator.swift)

-## Developer's note about remote files
+## Developer Mode

+Developer mode will be activated if an `installData.json` is found on disk adjacent to the install script.
+This will be the case if you clone the git repository, then run the script.

-The installer will prefer local files (on disk) if they are present, instead of remote files (from github).
-Specifically:
+In this mode, the installer will prefer local files (on disk) if they are present, instead of remote files (from github).
+This mode will Specifically:

 - `installData.json`
 - all .md files in the `news` folder
+- `cachedDownloadSizes.json`

+## Cached Download Sizes

+The Github repository contains a file called `cachedDownloadSizes.json` to allow the installer to calculate the size of a mod without having to query each download link.
+When the installer runs in normal mode, it downloads this file from Github each time the installer is run.

+When the installer is run in developer mode, it checks that all URLs in `installData.json` are present in `cachedDownloadSizes.json` - if not the `cachedDownloadSizes.json` file is automatically regenerated.
+Please commit this `cachedDownloadSizes.json` to the git repository each time it changes.

 ## HTTPGUI / Web Interface